 While the student population in the U.S. is becoming more diverse, science achievement gaps persist by demographic subgroups.
 The results of international and national science assessments indicate the need for a two-pronged approach to enhancing student science outcomes.
 Achievement gaps must be closed among demographic subgroups of students, while improved science outcomes should be promoted for all students.
-In the 2010 report, "Preparing the next generation of STEM innovators," the National Science Board states, "In America, it should be possible, even essential, to elevate the achievement of low-performing at-risk groups while simultaneously lifting the ceiling of achievement for our future innovators" (NSF, 2010).
+In the report, "Preparing the Next Generation of STEM Innovators (NSF, 2010), the National Science Board states, "In America, it should be possible, even essential, to elevate the achievement of low-performing atrisk groups while simultaneously lifting the ceiling of achievement for our future innovators" (p.
+16).